First, what is Elocution?

 - to recover full speaking ability after a stroke

-- to combat/overcome a speech impediment (eliding vowels, rhotacism, lisping, and so on)
+- to overcome a speech impediment (eliding vowels, rhotacism, lisping)

-- to combat/overcome a speech disorder such as stuttering
+- to overpower a speech disorder such as stuttering

 - to develop language capability in people who are autistic and those with Down syndrome.

-The takeaway: although elocution lessons are generally meant to improve one's speaking ability, it is important to know what type elocution lessons to take to meet your specific needs.
+Although elocution lessons are meant to improve one's speaking ability, it is important to know what type of elocution lessons to take to meet your specific needs.

 Elocution courses often incorporate reading out loud, speaking practice, accent modification and phonetics.

-However, every situation is different, so every course has its own focus and specific aims.
+However, every situation is different, so every course has its own focus and specific aims according to your needs.
 The course aspects outlined here can give you a general idea of what to expect in an elocution lesson.
 Once you have discussed the learning outline with your tutor, you will be ready to start with your lessons.

-Reinforcement: your elocution teacher should take you back over your last session; what was learned, what progress was made and how much you practised the assignment you were given.
+- Reinforcement: your elocution teacher should take you back over your last session, to assess, what progress was made and how much you practised the assignment you were given.

-Repetition: your elocution teacher will have new words, phrases and texts already prepared for you to work on.
-S/he will lead the instruction, coaching you on how to position your lips, tongue and jaw to form the sounds properly.
+- Repetition, a lot of repetition: your elocution teacher will have new words, phrases and texts already prepared for you to work on.
+Your tutor will lead the instruction, coaching you on how to position your lips, tongue, and jaw to form the sounds properly.

-Reading/speaking aloud: many people just starting elocution lessons feel more comfortable reading while those who have been hard at work don't mind giving a speech of their own.
+- Reading and speaking out loud: many people just starting elocution lessons feel more comfortable reading, while those who have been hard at work don't mind giving a speech of their own.
 Again, it comes down to whatever suits you and your situation the best.

 How Can You Learn Elocution Online?

 It might seem like a strange thing to be able to take elocution classes with an English teacher online.
-However, these days, you can study pretty much any subject you would like online – even when those subjects require you to practise speaking aloud.
+However, since COVID-19, you can study pretty much any subject you would like online, even when those subjects require you to practise speaking aloud.

-This obviously includes elocution: all of the different aspects of elocution – from intonation to pronouncing vowel sounds – can be now taught online.
+This obviously includes elocution: all the different aspects of elocution – from intonation to pronouncing vowel sounds, can be now taught online.

 Online elocution courses would benefit any teen or adult who sees public speaking in their future or needs a confidence booster.

-Keep in mind, though, that speaking well cannot happen in a vacuum, meaning that, throughout your lessons, you must occasionally have an audience to critique your performance and make suggestions for improvement.
+Keep in mind, though, that speaking well cannot happen overnight, meaning that, improving your elocution, will require practice and patience.

 The Best Places to Find Elocution Lessons Online

 Whilst the internet is a wonderful place for learning, it is also a great place in which to be led astray.
 When you are conducting your search for elocution lessons, be smart and savvy.
 Through Superprof you are able to see a tutor’s profile and see their skills and qualifications, you are also able to request a first free class to discuss your needs and see if the tutor’s teaching style is a good fit.

-Cambridgeshire Elocution is a very professional teaching outfit that has gone completely online recently.
-Based, as you could probably imagine, in Cambridgeshire, they offer elocution training for the native English speaker and non-native speakers too.
+Cambridgeshire Elocution is a very professional teaching outfit that has gone completely online.
+Based in Cambridgeshire, they offer elocution training for the native English speaker and non-native speakers too.

 You will pay for an annual or monthly subscription to generic content: video lessons on speaking skills and the desired English accent, the phonetic chart and the correct tongue and lip placement for pronunciation.